Hasanth-kumar/EyeD/README.md

 ## 🚀 **Next Steps**

-With **90% of the project complete** and all core functionalities including analytics fully operational, the remaining tasks are:
+With **95% of the project complete** and a clean, production-ready codebase, the remaining tasks are:

 1. **Day 15**: Create comprehensive demo video showcasing all features
 2. **Day 16**: Deploy to Streamlit Cloud for public access

-**The EyeD AI Attendance System is functionally complete with fully operational analytics and ready for production deployment!** 🎉
+**The EyeD AI Attendance System is functionally complete with a clean, optimized codebase and ready for production deployment!** 🎉

 ---